baidu/ote-stack/docs/install-scripts.md

 ## 0. Prerequisite

-- You should have at least one k8s cluster in which container network is healthy (coredns works).
+- You should have at least one k8s or k3s cluster in which container network is healthy (coredns works).If you want to enable edge autonomy feature in your cluster, you should deploy EdgeHub according to [edge-autonomy.md](./docs/edge-autonomy.md)

 - Kubectl works with default kubeconfig in the /root/.kube/ directory